Man in outdoor gear fills water bottle from a mountain stream on rocky terrain.

 Very light, quick setup, good flow rate

-Needs squeezing effort, can clog in silty water
+Needs squeezing effort, can clog in silty water, does not remove viruses

 Group trips